Finding My Way

-During my Essentrics™ apprenticeship I was gifted the rare opportunity of being a student and a teacher.
-I was learning something engaging while simultaneously healing myself of pain by applying what I was learning.
-To this day, I am still my most ardent student.
-But truth be known, it’s people like Miranda and Jack who really keep me going.
+As I work toward certification in Essentrics™ I am being gifted the rare opportunity of being a student and a teacher.
+To be learning something engaging while simultaneously healing myself of pain is a rare treat.
+People like Miranda and Jack inspire me, but it’s wanting to help others that keeps me going.

 I’m slated to be certified in early spring of ’22, just in time for the Oregon mask mandate to lift!